 While descending the slope it should be remembered that the engine will provide sufficient braking effort to control the rate of descent, and that the brakes should not be applied.

 Accelerating

-Use the accelerator with care - any sudden surge of power may induce wheel spin and result in loss of control of the vehicle.
+Use the accelerator with care - unless Traction control is fitted, any sudden surge of power may induce wheel spin and result in loss of control of the vehicle.